SocketDotTech/socket-docs/docs/architecture.md

 title: Architecture
 ---

 SOCKET is a protocol, not a blockchain.
 It enables developers to build chain-abstracted applications using a combination of offchain agents and onchain contracts.
-This setup allows for flexible, efficient, and customizable cross-chain interactions.
+This setup allows for flexible, efficient, and customizable chain-abstracted interactions.

 Developers can leverage **Application Gateway (AppGateway)**, which operate on an EVMx to handle logic related to onchain contract interactions.
 These contracts function as hubs for user interactions, managing pre-execution checks, auctions, or other logic before onchain execution.